gve-sw/gve_devnet_webex_meetings_attendance_reports_collector/README.md

 http://0.0.0.0:3000/callback
 This will have to change if later run the sample on a different port or IP address.
 Once the integration is created, take note of the Client ID and Secret generated to use in the environment variables below.
+NOTE: In Windows you cannot easily use 0.0.0.0 as the local IP address but rather 127.0.0.1 .
+Use http://127.0.0.1:3000/callback for the Redirect URI field then.

 Once the Webex Integration is created, you can edit the `.env` file in the directory where you cloned this repository to fill out the following configuration variables: